zaphosting/docs/docs/linux-proxy.md

 Begin by creating an entry within the Nginx directory for the domain you selected earlier, which typically will be a subdomain such as `zapdocs.example.com` as in our example.

 :::important
-Ensure that you setup an `A` record pointing it at the IP Address of your proxy server before proceeding.
+Ensure that you set up an `A` record pointing it at the IP Address of your proxy server before proceeding.
 Without this, the domain and any subsequent steps will not work as expected.
 :::

 Access the server block folder using the following command.
 This is where you will store all of your proxy configurations.